openstack-archive/docs-specs/specs/kilo/migrate-to-new-web-design.rst

 Foundation web developers hand-off of current design HTML and CSS files.
 (Done)

 Core olsosphinx reviewers helping with theme creation and reviews.
+(Done)

+Translation team investigate and test translation toolchain.

 Testing
 =======

 We need to test the new HTML design on these browsers/operating systems as a
 priority:

 * Chrome on Ubuntu, Fedora, Mac, Windows
 * Firefox on Ubuntu, Fedora, Mac, Windows